Miserlou/Zappa/README.md

 db_string = os.environ('DB_CONNECTION_STRING')
 ```

-#### Setting integration content-type aliases
+#### Setting Integration Content-Type Aliases

-By default Zappa will route only following mime-types that are set explicitly via `Content-Type` header: `application/json`, `application/x-www-form-urlencoded`, and `multipart/form-data` (if not Content-Type header is set, application/json mapping will apply).

-If a request comes in with `Content-Type` header set to anything but those 3 values Amazon will return a 415 status code and a `Mime type not supported message`.

-If there is a need to support custom mime-types (e.g. when a third-party making requests to your API) you can specify aliases for the 3 default types:
+By default, Zappa will route only following MIME-types that are set explicitly via `Content-Type` header: `application/json`, `application/x-www-form-urlencoded`, and `multipart/form-data` (if the Content-Type header isn't set, `application/json` will be the default).
+If a request comes in with `Content-Type` header set to anything but those 3 values, Amazon will return a 415 status code and a `MIME type not supported` message.
+If there is a need to support custom MIME-types (e.g. when a third-party making requests to your API) you can specify aliases for the 3 default types:

 zappa_settings.json:
 ```javascript